Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## When does my trial period start?

-Your 7-month trial starts from your **delivery date**, not your order date.
+Your 7-month trial starts from your **delivery date**.

 ## How long is the trial period?